-As you have completed the and are ready for the Virtual Appliance deployment, the article will take you through the details about the same.
+As you have completed the Pre-Deployment Planning and are ready for the Virtual Appliance deployment, the article will take you through the details of the procedure.

 Once you have downloaded the zip file containing the virtual appliance (OVA) you will need to save it to a known location accessible from your vCenter console and unzip it.